-I had a life-changing experience in Hawaii recently when we were visited by a whale while kayaking.
-There is no doubt that this majestic being was coherent, aware of us, and enjoying our company as much as we were enjoying hers.
-We put our snorkeling masks on and jumped in the water and could easily see the whale gently make eye contact with each of us.
-With one thrust of her tail he could have left in an instant but she stayed with us for over an hour.
-A mammal with a brain bigger than ours and complex migration songs that change every year, I couldn’t help but wonder what kind of thoughts could be going through her mind.
-So I did a little research…
+I had a life-changing experience in Hawaii recently when a whale visited me and my friends while kayaking.
+This majestic being was coherent, aware of us, and enjoying our company as much as we were enjoying hers.
+We put our snorkeling masks on and jumped in the water.
+We could easily see the whale gently make eye contact with each of us.
+She could have swam away in an instant but she stayed with us for over an hour.
+Whales are mammals with brain bigger than ours.
+They also have complex migration songs that change every year.
+I wondered about the intelligence of these magnificent beings.
+So I did a little research and was amazed at what I learned.

 Anyone with pets knows that animals are coherent, able to communicate, and have emotions.
-Emotional intelligence and empathy are languages that many animals understand.
-In some cases maybe even better than humans!
-It was only recently that terms like emotional intelligence emerged and it is interesting to consider that there are many different kinds of intelligence.
-Paul Watson of Sea Shepherd makes a good argument in a recent Facebook post that perhaps humans concept of intelligence is anthropocentric and lacking in breadth.
+Emotional intelligence, intuition, and empathy are languages that many animals understand.
+In some cases maybe even better than humans.
+It is interesting to consider that there are many different kinds of intelligence.
+Paul Watson of Sea Shepherd makes a good argument in a recent Facebook post.
+He postulates that the human concept of intelligence is anthropocentric and lacking in breadth.

-Social Darwinism, a myth, was an effort to use science to validate the behavior of employing superior weaponry to oppress other humans.
-Though we owe much respect to western science we must also understand the cultural and religious backdrop from which this discipline emerged.
+Some religions conclude that humans are superior to all other life forms.
+Yet colonialism considers some humans as superior to others.
+For example, Social Darwinism attempted to use science to justify the use of superior weaponry to oppress other humans.
 We must also be willing to explore the assumptions within science if we are to evolve it.

-Rupert Sheldrake attempted to do this during a TED Talk entitled, The Science Delusion and his presentation was banned.
-This is not to say that Sheldrake is right and all of science is wrong, that is too simplistic.
-It is merely an opportunity to open a dialogue about assumptions within science that the scientific community may or may not be willing to consider.
-I mention it in the context of considering the humble notion that humans may not posses the highest form of intelligence on the planet.
-If for no other reason than amusement, just open your mind and consider…
+Rupert Sheldrake has a famous and controversial TED Talk entitled, The Science Delusion.
+It was banned.
+This is an opportunity to open a dialogue about assumptions within science.
+Surprisingly the scientific community was not very open to this discussion.
+Is it okay to entertain the notion that humans may not posses the highest form of intelligence on the planet?
+If for no other reason than amusement, just open your mind and consider.

-It is fascinating to reflect on mammals like us who have been on the planet a whole lot longer than us who also have larger brains than us.
+It is fascinating to reflect on mammals who have been on the planet a whole lot longer than us.
+Especially when they also have larger brains than us.
 We humans pride ourselves on technology, on creating tools, gadgets and machines.
-Of course it is easy to consider that intelligence is based on our ability to create technology or tools, but there ARE other forms of intelligence.
+We consider intelligence is based on our ability to create technology or tools, but there ARE other forms of intelligence.

-For example, emotional intelligence acknowledges a form of intelligence which is internal, can not be easily measured empirically but plays a major role in the success of an individual.
-Intuition, compassion, empathy are usually considered feelings, but these are skills, non-physical tools that we can use to ascend the social ladder.
-Meditation could also be considered a non-physical tool that changes our biology, reduces stress and opens the mind.
-We may be at the very beginning of understanding that tools do not need to be physical or easily measurable by traditional science in order to be valuable.
+For example, emotional intelligence.
+This form of intelligence is internal and it can not be easily measured empirically.
+Yet it plays a major role in the success of an individual.
+Intuition, compassion, empathy are usually considered feelings, but they are actually skills.
+They are non-physical tools that we can use to ascend the social ladder.
+Tools do not need to be physical or easily measurable by traditional science in order to be valuable.

 We willingly accept the idea of intelligence in a life-form only if the intelligence displayed is on the same evolutionary wavelength as our own.
 Technology automatically indicates intelligence.
 An absence of technology translates into an absence of intelligence.